Key takeaways

 - OpenClaw compatibility — Skills from ClawHub, IDENTITY.md, SOUL.md, USER.md all work.
 Migration path from vanilla OpenClaw.

-- Enterprise deployment — Kubernetes with NetworkPolicies, RBAC, gVisor/Kata.
+- Enterprise deployment — Kubernetes via public Helm chart with NetworkPolicies, RBAC, gVisor/Kata.
 Production-ready.

 Cautions

-- Fewer platforms — Slack, Telegram, WhatsApp, API only.
+- Fewer platforms — Slack, Telegram, WhatsApp, Discord, Teams, API.
 OpenClaw has 15+ integrations.

-- Complexity — Gateway proxy architecture adds operational overhead vs simple single-node OpenClaw.
+- Complexity — Gateway proxy architecture adds operational overhead vs simple single-node OpenClaw, though embedded single-process mode narrows the gap.

-- Solo maintainer — Single developer (@bu7emba).
+- Effectively solo maintainer — @buremba authored ~90% of commits; remaining contributions are small.
 Bus factor concern for enterprise adoption.

 Pricing & Licensing